-Tell us what you will talk about at Xcelerate Dallas.
+Tell us what you spoke about at Xcelerate 2019 in Dallas.

-I’m planning to talk about the evolution of change and embedding customer insights into a retailer organization.
-I’ll cover how Albertsons is doing it, how we’re trying to transform our organization using insights around our customers, and what that means for us and our partners.
-I’ll openly share the challenges and what I see “good” looking like as we progress through this process.
+I spoke about the evolution of change and embedding customer insights into a retailer organization.
+I covered how Albertsons is doing it, how we’re trying to transform our organization using insights around our customers, and what that means for us and our partners.
+I shared the challenges and what I see “good” looking like as we progress through this process.
 It’s a journey (a word I know is used far too often), but it truly is a journey, and that journey has a different terrain and alternative roads I expect we will take along the way.
-For me, t’s changing our thinking one decision at a time, sharing one idea at a time, and letting insights and ideas permeate and simmer when it needs to.
+For me, it’s changing our thinking one decision at a time, sharing one idea at a time, and letting insights and ideas permeate and simmer when it needs to.

 I believe there are two types of retailers: one retailer that will ask how much money it can make off its data, and another retailer that will ask how it can transform the business using this data.

-I think the latter is where we are as an organization and looking forward to sharing how we are going about it.
+I think the latter is where we are as an organization and I was delighted to share how we are going about it at Xcelerate.